chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 In order to successfully install the chocolatey-management-service package onto a machine (using all default values), the following steps are required:

-**NOTE:** Due to an issue that was identified in the initial release of CCM, the port number parameter is required.

 ~~~
 choco upgrade chocolatey --version 0.10.15
 choco upgrade chocolatey.extension --version 2.0.2